What is Amalgamation?

-Amalgamations are often done when competing companies engaged in similar business would achieve some synergy or cost savings by combining their operations, which can be quantified in a financial model.
-By contrast, it can also occur when companies want to enter new markets or get into a new business, and use mergers and acquisitions as a way to achieve that.
+Amalgamations are often done when competing companies engaged in a similar business would achieve some synergy or cost savings by combining their operations, which can be quantified in a financial model.
+By contrast, it can also occur when companies want to enter new markets or get into a new business and use mergers and acquisitions as a way to achieve synergy.
 Here is a list of reasons why companies perform consolidations:

 - Access to new markets

 - Access to new clients / geographies

 - Cost savings (synergies) achieved through bargaining power with suppliers and clients